-Maharashtra is India’s economic powerhouse, home to the economic capital of Mumbai and the source of 40% of the central government’s tax revenues.
+Maharashtra is India’s economic powerhouse, home to the economic capital of Mumbai and the source of a significant source of the central government’s tax revenues.
+Thanks in large part to the many industries located in the state and progressive government policies, since the early 2000s, the state remains a top destination for investors in a range of sectors.
 But the massive state also embodies many of India’s contradictions; its eastern reaches are remote, prone to drought, and deeply poor.
-The current government is seeking to bring development to those areas while not neglecting the needs of fractious and ungovernable Mumbai.
+The current government is seeking to bring development to those areas while not neglecting the needs of its urban centers including the megacity of Mumbai.

 118,809 sq. miles